 People used to have a hard time making mobile game apps for different platforms before the year 2005.
 It took a lot of time, effort, and money to make apps for different mobile platforms at that time.
 However, the introduction of the Unity engine at Apple’s Worldwide Developers Conference flipped the tables.

-The powerful cross-platform engine enabled the game app development for 27 platforms and distinct devices in a user-friendly development environment.
-It provides a wealth of resources such as intuitive tools, ready-made assets, clear documentation, tutorials, and an online community free to create amazing 3D content in the games.
+The robust cross-platform engine made it possible to construct the game app in a user-friendly environment for 27 platforms and different devices.
+It delivers many resources, including easy tools, ready-made assets, detailed documentation, tutorials, and an online community free to produce excellent 3D content for games.

-Let’s take a glance towards the advantages and disadvantages which help you decide whether the engine works for the game development or not:
+Let’s take a glance at the advantages and disadvantages of unity which help you decide whether the engine is suitable for the game development or not:

 1) Platform support

 The engine is highly preferred for its extended support to 27 platforms.
 The app developed and deployed can be easily shared between PC, web, and mobile platforms.
-Besides, the agile methodology enables speedy prototyping and constant releases, which in turn speed up the game development.
+Besides, the agile methodology enables speedy prototyping and stable releases, which speeds up the game development process.

-The high-quality audio and visual effects are supported by the engine that eases the game development.
-The visuals are adaptable on every screen and device without any distortion or compromise with the image quality.
+The engine supports high-quality audio and visual effects that simplify the game development process.
+The visuals are adaptable on every screen and device without any distortion or compromising on the image quality.

-The debugging and tweaking is amazingly easier with Unity game development because all the game variables are displayed during gameplay, which in turn allows the developers to debug the process at runtime.
+Debugging and tweaking are amazingly easier with Unity game development because all the game variables are displayed during gameplay.
+This is great because it allows the developers to debug the process at runtime.

-In the Unity 5 engine, the built-in support for the PhysX physics engine has some performance issues and lacks some important functionalities which need to be added to craft the excellent game app.
+In the Unity 5 engine, the built-in support for the PhysX physics engine has some performance issues and lacks important functionalities required to craft an excellent game app.

-The developers need to have licenses for the best graphics, deployment, and performance improvements.
-These licenses are expensive to purchase.
-Moreover, the use of rendering, buffer support, stencil support, and pretty more features scale up the development costs due to expensive licenses.
+The developers need to have licences for the best graphics, deployment, and performance improvements.
+These licences are expensive to purchase.
+Moreover, the use of rendering, buffer support, stencil support, and pretty more features scale up the development costs due to the expensive licences.